EVPN Features

 Release 24.2.11

-The Detect and Block Duplicate MAC Addresses feature is now supported on the 88-LC1-36EH line cards.
+* The Detect and Block Duplicate MAC Addresses funtionality is now extended to routers with the 88-LC1-36EH line cards.

 Detect and Block Duplicate MAC Addresses